MIBench: A Comprehensive Framework for Benchmarking Model Inversion Attack and Defense

 \textit{\textbf{Defense Module.}} Considering the mainstream MI defense strategies are applied during the training process of target classifiers, we design the defense module following the target model training functionality within the \textit{Data Preprocessing Module}.
 To enhance extensibility, we incorporate defense strategies as part of the training parameters for classifiers to enable the defense during the training process of target models, which decouples the defense from the training pipeline.
 In this way, we allow users to customize their own defense strategies against MI attacks.

-\textit{\textbf{Evaluation Module.}} Our benchmark concentrates on the evaluation at distribution level instead of sample level, assessing the overall performance of the whole reconstructed dataset.
+\textit{\textbf{Evaluation Module.}} Following the common setting in MI field, our benchmark concentrates on the evaluation at distribution level instead of sample level, assessing the overall performance of the whole reconstructed dataset.